Introduction

 So if we were to compare an Oxford or a Cambridge KJB, obviously there is going to be no difference on Creation, Sin, the Virgin Birth, the Resurrection, the Rapture, etc. The claim is not that the PCE uniquely teaches the Trinity or the deity of Christ.

 In fact, even on very small points of meaning, the differences between a Cambridge and an Oxford are very tiny.
 Yet, at every last whit, at every last detail, on just a word or letter here or there, there is still something very small.
 It is a matter of having exactly the very words of God.
+There are conceptual accuracies in even the minor details.

 Ross should understand that the PCE view is the maximal editorial precision that best preserves every nuance of doctrine, meaning, sense and conceptual precision.